-FBT will also be celebrating Pride by participating in local events.
-Our Cincinnati, Columbus, Indianapolis, Louisville, and Nashville offices will each have marching contingents this year in their respective city’s Pride parades.
+FBT also celebrated Pride by participating in local events.
+Our Cincinnati, Columbus, Indianapolis, Louisville, and Nashville offices each had marching contingents this year in their respective city’s Pride parades.
 Cincinnati Member Ryan Goellner, one of the organizers of his office’s marching contingent, described why FBT’s participation in local Pride celebrations is important to our FBT community: “If you want to talk about taking values of diversity and inclusion out into the community, nowhere is that more visible than a group of FBT attorneys, colleagues, friends and allies marching together with a big banner down the streets of two of Ohio’s biggest cities, advocating for LGBTQ+ inclusion.”

-The firm will be sending a team of FBT volunteers to help with Lexington’s Pride Parade and Festival.
-Several of our other offices are also organizing their own Pride activities and celebrations throughout the month of June, including lunches and Pride-themed competitions.
+The firm sent a team of FBT volunteers to help with Lexington’s Pride Parade and Festival, and several of our other offices hosted their own Pride activities and celebrations throughout the month of June, including lunches and Pride-themed competitions.

 Pride in Partnering with the Community